nasa/openmct/README.md

 removing paths from this list will add or remove bundles from the running application.

-### Bundle Contents

-A bundle directory will contain:

-* `bundle.json`, the declaration of the bundles contents.
-* A source code directory, named `src` by convention.
-This contains all JavaScript sources exposed by the bundle.
-These are declared as AMD modules.
-* A directory for other resources, named `res` by convention.
-This contains all HTML templates, CSS files, images, and so forth to be used within a given bundle.
-* A library directory, named `lib` by convention.
-This contains all external libraries used and/or exposed by the bundle.
-* A test directory, named `test` by convention.
-This contains all unit tests declared for the bundle, as well as a `suite.json` that acts as a listing of these dependencies.
-See the section on unit testing below.

-Following these bundle conventions is required, at present, to ensure that Open MCT Web (and its build and tests) execute correctly.

 ## Tests

 Tests are written for [Jasmine 1.3](http://jasmine.github.io/1.3/introduction.html)